 What is Copyright?

-Copyrights first evolved as outcome of The Copyrights Act of 1790 of the U.S. constitution.
+Copyrights first evolved as an outcome of The Copyrights Act of 1790 of the U.S. constitution.
 Its founding purpose was to encourage learning and education.
-Therefore, authors of original works on academic subjects were granted incentives to publish more and license their work by means of a copyright.
+Therefore, authors of original works on academic subjects were granted incentives to publish more and license their work by means of copyright.
 The creative monopoly provided an incentive to publish more, thus benefiting the public at large.